Pay bill with credit card

 So make sure you can qualify before you apply for it!

-Most bills can be set up to be taken care of as pre-authorized payments using credit cards.
+Most bills can be set up as pre-authorized payments using credit cards, paying off what you owe automatically.

-These will be done on a specific day of the month based on the billing company's scheduling.
+These payments will be made on a specific day of the month based on the company's billing schedule.

-This will help you avoid any late fee payments and save you a ton of time and energy.
+This will help you avoid any late fee payments and save you valuable time and energy.

 I call it the set it and forget it strategy since you won't have to worry about it every month.